 The reasoning behind the Master disguising himself as Kalid is better handled in the novelization of ‘Time-Flight’ by Peter Grimwade compared to the TV story.
 In the book, it’s described that Kalid is a Plasmaton version of the Master and it’s a disguise to hide not just the Master but also to hide the evil Xeraphin that are in the Sanctum.
 I wish that had been shown in the TV version of the story.

 Aside from this, it was a joy to see the Master in ‘Time-Flight’.
 Anthony Ainley provides the classic villain role and I get great pleasure seeing him do maniacal deeds and laughing away so delightfully.

-I liked how Stapley puts his trust in the Doctor, no matter how absurd the situation is.
+I like how Stapley puts his trust in the Doctor, no matter how absurd the situation is.
 I also liked how Bilton follows Stapley’s orders and joins him when they try to hijack the TARDIS to stop the Master.
-I also liked Scobie’s scenes with Angela, the stewardess of the earlier Concorde as he tries to help her keep focused and not fall under a trance again.
-I enjoyed what these three did in this story.
+I also liked Scobie’s scenes with Angela, the stewardess of the earlier Concorde, as he tries to help her keep focused and not fall under a trance again.
+I enjoyed what these three did in the story.

 Yet Professor Hayter gets to follow the Doctor and the others despite his scepticism.
 He’s curious and wants to know about what’s going on.
 He is intolerable at times, but is a good soul and cares about others.
 He’s willing to sacrifice himself despite not knowing what he’s letting himself in for.

 By the end of the story, the Doctor defeats the Master and brings everyone home.
 But Tegan gets left behind and it’s too late for her when she tries to head back to the TARDIS.
 Earlier, Tegan wandered off and seemed to want to go back to Heathrow Airport.
 But she’s uncertain and is torn between wanting to become an air stewardess and joining the Doctor as well as travelling in the TARDIS.